Â

 Step 7:

 The Relayer reads the transaction proof associated with transaction T (proof(t)) from chain A, and stores if off-chain.
-Steps 6 and 7 occur asynchronously to each other.
+Steps 6 and 7 occur asynchronously

 Step 8: